gvwilson/thirdbit/src/fiction/madica/index.md

 "He sure was," the snarkasaurus said.

 The pogo ELF blinked.
 "Cool.
-I mean, that's really evil---I'm glad you stopped him."
+I mean, that's really evil—I'm glad you stopped him."

 The snarkasaurus looked up at Madica.
 "Thank her.
-And---"
+And—"

 And whatever else the snarkasaurus might have said was lost in a huge roaring bellow.
 Madica jumped as heavy footsteps tromped toward them.